Florianópolis: Beaches

-Even though it is a beach preferred by tourists, Ingleses still keeps to the traditions of the Azorian colonizers.
+Even though it is a beach preferred by tourists, Ingleses still keep to the traditions of the Azorian colonizers.
 In the summer, it is one of the top beach destinations of Argentine tourists, second only to Canasveiras.
-In the winter, mullet fishing, religious celebrations and regional festivities are demonstrations of the local culture.
+In the winter, mullet fishing, religious celebrations, and regional festivities are demonstrations of the local culture.
 The dunes separating the Ingleses Beach (English Beach) from the Santinho Beach are the main natural attractions.
-The practice of sandboarding is quite common there, with vendors renting sand boards by the dunes.
+The practice of sandboarding is quite common there, with vendors renting sandboards by the dunes.
 Those looking for a different outing can go on a trek of 4 km over the dunes.